May 1, 2019 | Posted by: Venus Zoleta | Credit Card

 It can also be confusing to pay with cash in a currency you aren’t familiar with, especially one that comes in so many denominations like the Vietnamese Dong.
 Imagine counting 200 up to 500,000 VND bills!
 It can take so much of your limited vacation time and lead to mistakes when paying or getting change.

 Why go through such hassles when you can just whip out your credit card and swipe it?

-Credit cards for travel purposes typically come with a complimentary travel insurance coverage.
+Credit cards for travel purposes typically come with complimentary travel insurance coverage.
 Not only does it save you money on insurance, but it also protects you from emergencies on your trip.

 Some credit cards in the Philippines provide travel insurance coverage of PHP 5 million to PHP 20 million when you book your flight using the card.

 Why do you need insurance when traveling?
 Because emergencies and inconveniences can happen anytime, and it’s hard to enjoy your vacation when you encounter setbacks that can drain your money and energy.

 So for your peace of mind, shop around for credit cards with free travel insurance.
 A credit card’s travel insurance may cover some or all of the following: